hashicorp/terraform-provider-azurerm/website/docs/r/servicebus_queue.html.markdown

     the Queue requires duplicate detection.
 Changing this forces a new resource to be created.
 Defaults to `false`.

+* `requires_session` - (Optional) Boolean flag which controls whether the Queue requires sessions.
+    This will allow ordered handling of unbounded sequences of related messages.
+With sessions enabled a queue can guarantee first-in-first-out delivery of messages.
+    Changing this forces a new resource to be created.
+Defaults to `false`.

 ### TimeSpan Format

 Some arguments for this resource are required in the TimeSpan format which is